setheliot/xyz_infra_poc/README.md

 Three GitHub actions workflows are defined:

 - **Terraform** ([`terraform.yml`](.github/workflows/terraform.yml)) initializes and provisions the infrastructure defined in the configuration files for the `stage` and `prod` environments.
-- **Enforce Stages** ([`enforce-stages.yml`](.github/workflows/enforce-stages.yml)) enforces the order in which changes flow through the environments in the pipeline.
+- **Enforce Flow** ([`enforce-flow.yml`](.github/workflows/enforce-flow.yml)) enforces the order in which changes flow through the environments in the pipeline.
 Currently with only the two environments, it enforces that `prod` will only accept merges from `stage`.
 It also checks that all tests in the previous environment have passed before accepting the merge.
 - **Environment Tests** ([`ci.yml`](.github/workflows/ci.yml)) runs tests applicable to _every_ environment.
 The workflow exists as a placeholder to add future tests.
 Note: **Stage Tests** and **Prod Tests** workflows can similarly be created for tests that only apply to a specific environment.

 The following GitHub rules are enforced on branches `stage` (staging) and `main` (production)